About Bounty & Soul – Its Mission

 Bruce Ganger, Executive Director

-We’re excited to welcome Bruce Ganger, our new Executive Director.
-Before joining Bounty & Soul in September 2016, Bruce was the President & CEO of Feeding Northeast Florida and the Feeding America member food bank since September 1, 2011.
+Bruce was excited to join Bounty & Soul as Executive Director in September 2016.
+He was sold on the opportunity to create change in community and individual health through our “whole person” model.
+Before joining Bounty & Soul, Bruce was the President & CEO of Feeding Northeast Florida and the Feeding America member food bank since September 1, 2011.
 Prior to joining Feeding Northeast Florida, Bruce served as the Managing Director of ISF Group, a business he founded with his wife, Peg, in 2006.
 Prior to starting ISF Group, Bruce had a very blessed 25-year corporate career where he held many different senior and executive sales and marketing positions with Xerox, Eastman Kodak and Océ Technologies BV, and his own software company.

 Bruce has a BA in Sociology from Indiana University and a MBA in Business Management from Almeda University.
 Bruce and Peg have three grown children, six grandchildren and live in Waynesville, North Carolina.
 He enjoys playing golf, reading and hiking in the Blue Ridge Mountains, and mentoring young professionals in their career development and education.